zzzprojects/sqlbulkcopy-tutorial/docs/pages/api/sqlbulkcopy-o-sqlbulkcopyoptions.md

 {% include template-h1.html %}

 ## Description
-Bitwise flag that specifies one or more options.
+Bitwise flag to specifies one or more options.

 {% include template-example.html %}
 {% highlight csharp %}